Hanna282/Portfolio/README.md

 ﻿# Personal Portfolio Website
 Welcome to my portfolio website!
 This portfolio has been built to showcase my skills in web technologies.
-It features a digital portfolio with sections for my skills, projects and references.
-It includes several interactive features, such as a contact form and real-time weather data.
+It features a digital portfolio with sections for my skills and projects.